secdev/scapy/doc/scapy/layers/automotive.rst

 Technical Background
 ********************

+Parts this section were published in a study report [10]_.

 Physical Protocols
 ==================

 More than 20 different communication protocols exist for the vehicle’s internal wired communication.
 Most vehicles make use of five to ten different protocols for their internal communication.
 The decision which communication protocol is used from an Original Equipment Manufacturer (OEM) is usually made by the trade-off between the costs for communication technology and the final car price.
 The four major communication technologies for inter-ECU communication are Controller Area Network (CAN), FlexRay, Local Interconnect Network (LIN), and Automotive Ethernet.
 For security considerations, these are the most relevant protocols for wired communication in vehicles.
-Since Media Oriented Systems Transport (MOST) networks are only used to communicate multimedia payloads, MOST networks are not discussed in this thesis.
-Usually, safety-critical data is not communicated through MOST networks.

 LIN
 ---
 LIN is a single wire communication protocol for low data rates.
 Actuators and sensors of a vehicle exchange information with an ECU, acting as a LIN master.
 Software updates over LIN are possible, but the LIN slaves usually do not need software updates because of their limited functionality.

 CAN
 ---
 CAN is by far the most used communication technology for inter-ECU communication in vehicles.
 In older or cheaper vehicles, CAN is still the primary protocol for a vehicle’s backbone communication.
 Safety-critical communication during a vehicle’s operation, diagnostic information, and software updates are transferred between ECUs over CAN.
 The lack of security features in the protocol itself, combined with the general use, makes CAN the primary protocol for security investigations.

 FlexRay
 -------
 The FlexRay consortium designed FlexRay as a successor of CAN.
 Modern vehicles have higher demands on communication bandwidth.
 By design, FlexRay is a fast and reliable communication protocol for inter-ECU communication.
 FlexRay components are more expensive than CAN components, leading to a more selective use by OEMs.

 Automotive Ethernet
 -------------------
 Recent upper-class vehicles implement Automotive Ethernet, the new backbone technology for internal vehicle communication.
 The rapidly grown bandwidth demands already replace FlexRay.
 The primary reasons for these demands are driver-assistant and autonomous-driving features.
 Only the physical layer (layer 1) of the Open Systems Interconnection (OSI) model distinguishes Ethernet (IEEE 802.3) from Automotive Ethernet (BroadR-Reach).
 This design decision leads to multiple advantages.
 For example, communication stacks of operating systems can be used without modification and routing, filtering, and firewall systems.
 Automotive Ethernet components are already cheaper than FlexRay components, which will lead to vehicle topologies, where CAN and Automotive Ethernet are the most used communication protocols.

 Topologies
 ==========